-She was the favorite child of Leopold I, and, at the age of 27, was given the area known as Mosigkau near Dessau.
-From 1752 to 1757 she had built a new mansion, Schloss Mosigkau, which is today accessible as a museum.
+She was the favourite child of Leopold I, and, at the age of 27, was given the area known as Mosigkau near Dessau.
+From 1752 to 1757 she had built a new mansion, Schloss Mosigkau, which is today open to the public as a museum.

 She never married.